ABOUT US / HISTORY

 1859

-Elizabeth Schaeffer founds the Germantown Orphans’ Home to serve those in need, including parentless children, Civil War orphans, adults, and over time, children with special needs and their families.
+Elizabeth Schaeffer founds the Germantown Orphans’ Home to assist those in need, including parentless children, Civil War orphans, adults, and over time, children with special needs and their families.

 theVillage: